hughmancoder/computer-science-theory/README.md

-# Algorithms and data structures
+# Algorithms and Data Structures

-- implementations of algorithms and data structures in C++
+- Algorithms and Data Structures are implemented in C++

-- problem solving included from PSSD
+- Design patterns are implemented in Java from the textbook Head First Design Patterns (O'Reilly second edition)